Test Detail

 One or an occasional low number is usually not medically significant.

-Differential leukocyte Count test helps measure the relative percentage of white blood cells (WBCs) in your blood.
+The Differential Leukocyte Count test helps measure the relative percentage of white blood cells (WBCs) in your blood.
 WBCs comprise granulocytes (neutrophils, eosinophils, and basophils) and non-granulocytes (lymphocytes and monocytes).

 Q. What happens if the DLC count is high?